redstone-finance/redstone-oracles-monorepo/packages/movement-connector/README.md

 - PRIVATE_KEY is a private key of `secp256k1` type and must be provided in hex format.
   It is optional parameter, if not specified then `./movement/config.yaml` private key is used.

-All hex stirngs can be suplied with leading `0x` or without.
+All hex strings can start with leading `0x` or without.

 ```sh
 NETWORK=localnet yarn deploy